All systems go for Wintershall Dea to bring North Sea tie-back on stream

 Wintershall Dea estimates the Nova field’s reserves at about 14 million standard cubic metres of oil equivalent (90 million bbls o.e.).
 The field is located in the production licence 418, which was awarded in APA 2007.
 Discovered in 2012, the Nova field – former Skarfjell – secured approval for the plan for development and operation (PDO) in 2018.

 Kalmar Ildstad, the Norwegian Petroleum Directorate’s Director of licence management, remarked: “We’re glad to see that Nova is ready for production to start.
 Nova will help utilise available capacity in existing infrastructure and ensure extended operation of the Gjøa platform, which is the only hub in the north-eastern part of the North Sea.”

-On Monday, the Petroleum Safety Authority (PSA) confirmed that it has given Wintershall Dea consent for use of the facilities at Nova field, which is located in the northern part of the North Sea, west of Sognefjorden, between the Vega and Gjøa fields.
+On Monday, the Petroleum Safety Authority (PSA) confirmed that it had given Wintershall Dea consent for use of the facilities at Nova field, located in the northern part of the North Sea, west of Sognefjorden, between the Vega and Gjøa fields.
 The water depth at the site is 367 meters.

 In May 2022, Wintershall Dea inked a deal with Norway’s OKEA to sell its stakes in three North Sea fields for about $114 million.
 This includes the sale of 6 per cent of the Nova development.

 Once this deal has been completed, Wintershall Dea Norge as the operator of the Nova field development will own 39 per cent, with other partners comprising OKEA (6 per cent), Sval Energi (25 per cent), Spirit Energy Norway (20 per cent), and ONE-Dyas Norge (10 per cent), which agreed in March 2022 to sell its stake to Pandion Energy.